AWS IoT

 main.c

-variable to the actual URL of your AWS IoT service.
-To find it out, click on "Settings" link on the left bar and copy the "Endpoint" URL on the right pane - Build and run the example, check the "How to build" section of the TLS tutorial for specific information on building options for your OS
+variable to the actual URL of your AWS IoT domain, we've copied it in the first step. - Build and run the example, check the "How to build" section of the TLS tutorial for specific information on building options for your OS

 - On the left pane, click on "Test" → "MQTT test client"